vokal/vip/README.md

 ```

 To configure CORS support for browser-based clients, supply a comma separated list (no spaces) of allowed hosts in the environment variable `ALLOWED_ORIGIN`.
 Setting `ALLOWED_ORIGN=*` allows any host; setting `ALLOWED_ORIGIN=*.project.com` allows any subdomain of project.com.
 For staging setups, you likely want to allow `localhost` as well, or any upload tests from drone or a local dev environment will fail.
 Ex: `ALLOWED_ORIGIN=localhost,*.project.com`. (_Note:_ Requests from an allowed origin _do not_ require an `X-Vip-Token`.)

+## Configuration Summary

+- `AWS_ACCESS_KEY`: The access key for an IAM user or role with access to S3 bucket(s)
+- `AWS_SECRET_ACCESS_KEY`: The secret key for an IAM user or role with access to S3 bucket(s)
+- `AWS_REGION`: The AWS region in which image storage buckets are configured (default `us-east-1`)
+- `URI_HOSTNAME`: The hostname used to build image URLs, e.g. `images.example.com`
+- `AUTH_TOKEN`: A secret token that non-browser clients can use to autheticate for uploads.
+If no token is supplied, anyone could upload to your image proxy
+- `ALLOWED_ORIGIN`: a comma-delimited list of hostnames to accept CORS requests from browser-based clients, e.g. `www.example.com,*.example2.com` will accept uplaod requests from pages originating from www.example.com or any subdomain of example2.com.
+If this is not set, CORS is disabled and will likely fail for any upload requests from a browser.
+- `VIP_SIZE_LIMIT`: A maximum file-size limit in megabytes (default `5`)
+- `VIP_MAX_WIDTH`: A maximum width for resized images in pixels (default `720`)

+For serving via HTTPS (recommended), `vip` expects to find an SSL certificate as well as the matching private key in the following locations:
+- `/etc/vip/application.pem`
+- `/etc/vip/application.key`

+By default, `vip` will also response to HTTP/2 requests; however, some mobile clients have incomplete implementations and may fail.
+You can turn off HTTP/2 support by setting `DISABLE_HTTP2` to `True`.

 ## Cloudfront